quillforms/quillforms/react-docs/get-started.md

   // The block default value
-  defaultValue?: any // The default value for your question };
+  defaultValue?: any // The default value for your question

+  // The block layout - This will control the image attachment position layout?:
+		| 'stack'
+		| 'float-left'
+		| 'float-right'
+		| 'split-left'
+		| 'split-right';
+};

 // Each block can have custom attribtues as well as the default attributes